scottzach1/Project-Beans/project_requirement/project-requirement.md

 _**TODO:**_ If we add any design constraints related to the specific equipment/electronics we use in section 3.6, add how to verify those components in here.

 #### 4.6.2 Verifying Software Design Constraints
-One of the primary software design cosntraints that need to be verified would be the fact that the software package must be open source, and in turn, can only use 3rd party libraries/APIs that are also open source.
-To satisfy this constraint, each 3rd party library to be used by the software must be proven to be open source.
+One of the primary software design cosntraints that needs to be verified would be the fact that the software package must be open source, and in turn, can only use 3rd party libraries/APIs that are also open source.
+To satisfy this constraint, each 3rd party library the project team elects to use must be open source.
 This can be achieved by making sure that the library/API is licensed under a license that is consistent with those outlined by the Open Source Initiative [4].
 Such licenses include the following but are not limited to:
 - Apache License 2.0
 - MIT License
 - GNU General Public License (GPL)
 - BSD-3 Clause ("New" or "Revised" License)
+Transitive dependencies (other libraries/APIs used by the 3rd party library/API) must also be open source.
+If this is not the case, then the project will fail to meet the open source software design constraint of the project.

 _**TODO:**_ If we discover any more design constraints are added to section 3.6, add them in here